stefantlp/Machine_Learning_Course/README.md

-# ml-course
+# Machine Learning Course
-This repository contains all of the coding files for the machine learning course made by Andrei Neagoie and Daniel Bourke.
+This repository contains all of the coding files for the machine learning and data science course made by Andrei Neagoie and Daniel Bourke.